Hanna-Barbera in amusement parks: Scooby's Gasping Ghoster Coaster

 It was a prototype Caripo Batflyer suspended roller coaster (billed as the first suspended coaster for kids).
 The ride had poor capacity and roughness complaints.
 It was removed in 2005 as a part of the Hanna-Barbera Land retheming at Kings Island For Nickelodeon Universe.
-However, the attraction using the same name in the city of Doswell, Virginia and in Vaughan, Ontario, Canada was kept its name until 2010 when the Canadian version was renamed into simply the Ghoster Coaster.
+However, the attraction using the same name in the city of Doswell, Virginia and in Vaughan, Ontario, Canada kept its name until 2010 when the Canadian version was renamed into simply the Ghoster Coaster.
 In Doswell, Virginia, although the name was also simplified, the usual Scooby-Doo theme was kept.

 Scooby-Doo

 Themed to Scooby-Doo, it was opened together with Kings Island in 1972.
 The second one was opened in 1974 at Kings Dominion, prior to the park's official 1975 opening.
 It was also opened in Carowinds.
 Paying homage to The Beast after its successful launch in 1979, a tunnel was added to the bottom of the first drop for the 1980 season, and the Kings Island version was renamed "the Beastie".

 When those two parks were under the ownership of Viacom, they started to add areas themed to the Nickelodeon television channel.
 In 2005, during the process of re-branding of the roller coaster as the Fairly Odd Coaster, the wooden superstructure was painted indigo and the cars repainted to mimic the characters Cosmo and Wanda from The Fairly OddParents; one train pink and the other green, with the fairies' faces on the front of the cars.
 To depict these characters as roller coaster trains is accurate to the television show because on screen, the fairies can change their shape at will, though their faces always remain visible on whatever they become.

 The same thing was done to the Kings Island version a year later.
 Ironically, Cedar Fair purchased both of those parks, as well as the three other parks that were owned by Viacom.
 Cedar Fair then decided to remove all remaining Hanna-Barbera and Nickelodeon themes from the kids area in time for the start of the 2010 season, and are now PEANUTS themed.